Introducing guest blogger Alison from Five Family Adventurers

 Philadelphia is formally referred to as the city of Brotherly Love and, informally, the capital of the cheesesteak sandwich.
 The city played a pivotal role in the creation of the United States of America.
 Visitors will discover a family-friendly city with plenty of sites and attractions to fill up 48 hours.

-Exploring Philadelphia will give you a glimpse into the nation’s history, a chance to explore a science museum giving a hands-on view of inventions turned into modern necessities, a walk through the country’s oldest zoo (now solely dedicated to conservation and education), and impressive arts and theater.
+Exploring Philadelphia, Pennsylvania, will give you a glimpse into the nation’s history, a chance to explore a science museum giving a hands-on view of inventions turned into modern necessities, a walk through the country’s oldest zoo (now solely dedicated to conservation and education), and impressive arts and theater.

 Philadelphia has also been recognized for its culinary scene for the past two decades.
 Not only is it home to top restaurants and James Beard-award winners (hooray, Michael Solomonov, the latest), but visitors can start the morning meal with dim sum in China Town, and try the notorious Philly cheesesteak—a, thinly sliced steak, grilled, and served with melted cheese, spread onto a long “hoagie” (another word for bread roll) for lunch.